nextdeveloper-nl/generator/docs/core_module.md

 Contains traits related to incoming http requests.
 Traits are collection of reusable methods that are accessible in multiple classes.
 Re-usable functions that are called with use keyword and work like object methods inside the caller.
 More information about traits can be found in; https://www.w3schools.com/php/php_oop_traits.asp .
 Each trait implementation regarding set of actions should be clear from the file name and each trait should be named as ${Behavior}Trait and encapsulated under PlusClouds\${ModuleName}\Http\Traits namespace.

 ##### 6.8.5.
 Transformers
-Each implemented transformer should be encapsulated under PlusClouds\${ModuleName}\Http\Transformers and should extend AbstractTransformer (PlusClouds\Core\Http\Transformers\AbstractTransformer).
+Each implemented transformer should be encapsulated under PlusClouds\${ModuleName}\Http\Transformers and should extend AbstractTransformer ( NextDeveloper\Commons\Http\Transformers\AbstractTransformer).
 The following code snippet can be used as a guideline to create a new transformer;

 ```
 <?php